An upper bound on topological entropy of the Bunimovich stadium billiard map: Saddle connections

 \section{Saddle connections}

 We consider the 6 element partition $\mathcal{A}$ defined in the previous section.
 We will use the word {\it corner } to refer to the four points where the semi-circles meet the line segments as well as the two centers of the semi-circles.
+More formally, in the case of the centers of the semi-circles, by starting at a corner we mean that we start perpendicularly to a semi-circle and thus the flow passes through the corner when leaving the half-disk defined by the semi-circle.
 Recall that the four smooth components of the boundary of $B_{l}$ are denoted by the alphabet $\{L,T,R,B\}$, see Figure~\ref{f1}.
 The corners separate partition elements, this is clear for the four points, while for the centers of the semicircles we remark that the forward and backward orbit of any point $\bar L \cap \ubar L = \{(s,\theta): s \in L, \theta =0 \}$ passes through the center of the left semi-circle (a similar statement holds for points in $\bar R \cap \ubar R$).

-In analogy to polygonal billiards a {\it saddle connection} is an orbit segment which starts and ends at corners of $\Bl$ (not necessarily the same) and the {\em length of the saddle connection} is the number of links in this trajectory.
-Let $N(n)$ denote the \emph{number of distinct saddle connections of length at most $n$}.
-Our main result is based on the following result.
+In analogy to polygonal billiards a {\it saddle connection} is an orbit segment which connects two corners of $\Bl$ (possibly the same) and does not visit any corner in between.
+To avoid technical complications, we do not consider the diameters of the semi-circles as saddle connections.
+The {\em length of a saddle connection} is the number of links in this trajectory.
+Except for saddle connections of length one we will represent a saddle connection by the first point of collision after leaving the starting corner, thus the code of the orbit segment of length $n-1$ codes the saddle connection.
+Analogously, the empty word codes the saddle connections with length one.
+Let $N(n)$ denote the \emph{number of distinct saddle connections of length at most $n$} and $\mathcal{N}(n)$ denote the \emph{number of distinct saddle connections of length exactly $n$}.
+Our main result is based on the following result. \begin{proposition} $ p(n) \le 30 \sum_{j=0}^{n-1} N(j) $ for all $n \ge 1$. \end{proposition}